BugDeveloper/se-cheatsheet/python.md

 `add.__name__ # inner`

-`mult`'s name "changed" when we decorated it they are not the same function after all.
+`add`'s name "changed" when we decorated it, they are not the same function after all.
 We also lost all metadata.

 ### The `functools.wraps` function